sonic-net/DASH/documentation/general/design/dash-holistic-view.md

 applications.

-DASH extends SONiC APIs and a related comprehensive set of object models that describe Microsoft Azure’s networking services for the cloud.
+DASH extends SONiC APIs and a related comprehensive set of object models that describe networking services for the cloud.
 The project enlists cloud and enterprise technology providers to collaborate and further extend DASH to meet their specific needs.

 ### Why DASH?